sm-da/my-awesome/README.md

 - [felixbrock/lemon-agent](https://github.com/felixbrock/lemon-agent) - Plan-Validate-Solve (PVS) Agent for accurate, reliable and reproducable workflow automation
 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 - [gmpetrov/databerry](https://github.com/gmpetrov/databerry) - The no-code platform for building custom LLM Agents
+- [gregsadetsky/sagittarius](https://github.com/gregsadetsky/sagittarius) - A Remake of the Google Gemini Fake Demo, Except Using GPT-4 and It's Real
 - [homanp/superagent](https://github.com/homanp/superagent) - 🥷 The open framework for building AI Assistants
 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
 - [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites